CGBio-Lab/Mex-acral-exomes-transcriptomes/README.md

 * Acral_melanoma_exome_correlation_analysis

     This file contains the code used to plot and compare the burden of CN alterations by driver mutational status (Figure 2c), the code used to plot and compare the burden of CN alterations between different anatomical sites (Figure 2e) and the code to see the correlation between the burden of CN alterations and TMB (Figure 2d).
-It also contains code to compare and plot TMB by druver mutational status (Supplementary Figure 6) and to compare the proportion of amerindian ancestry by driver mutational status (Supplementary Figure 3).
+It also contains code to compare and plot TMB by driver mutational status (Supplementary Figure 6) and to compare the proportion of amerindian ancestry by driver mutational status (Supplementary Figure 3).

 * Acral_melanoma_consensus_clustering